 This bill establishes new regulations for the operation of utility terrain vehicles (UTVs) in Florida by creating a new section, 316.21275, in the Florida Statutes.
 It defines a UTV and outlines the conditions under which these vehicles may be operated, including the requirement that they can only be used on designated two-lane county roads and municipal streets with speed limits under 55 miles per hour.
-The bill also allows for the operation of UTVs on certain parts of the State Highway System, specifically for crossing at safe angles.
-Additionally, it mandates that operators possess a valid driver’s license or a learner's permit under direct supervision, and comply with various safety and registration requirements.
+The bill also allows for UTV operation on the State Highway System only for crossing purposes, and it grants the Department of Transportation the authority to prohibit UTV use on certain roads for safety reasons.
+Additionally, it mandates that UTV operators possess a valid driver’s license or a learner's permit under direct supervision.

-Furthermore, the bill amends section 320.0847 to include UTVs in the list of vehicles eligible for license plates, which must comply with specific provisions.
-It allows counties and municipalities to impose stricter regulations or prohibit UTV operation on certain roads if deemed necessary for safety.
-Violations of these regulations are classified as noncriminal traffic infractions.
+Furthermore, the bill amends section 320.0847 to include UTVs in the category of vehicles eligible for license plates, requiring the Department of Highway Safety and Motor Vehicles to issue plates upon payment of applicable taxes and fees.
+The bill emphasizes compliance with traffic regulations, proof of ownership, insurance requirements, and proper registration for UTVs.
+Local governments are also given the authority to impose more restrictive regulations or prohibit UTV operation on specific roads if deemed necessary for safety.
 The act is set to take effect on January 1, 2026.

 S 88 c1: 320.0847